rsalamatin/TdsCarParking/ReadMe.md

-# Application to manage a car park interview task
+# Application to manage a car parking

 How to use this project
 ------------------------